ibm-cloud-docs/servicenow/connect.md

 {{site.data.keyword.attribute-definition-list}}

-# Connect
+# Connecting to ServiceNow
 {: #connect}

-This is the connect page
+This is the connect page ...
+EVELYN